Profile: Tony Abbott

 Mr Abbott has in the past dismissed climate change as faddish, but says he is not a climate sceptic.

-Mr Abbott has consistently voted against relaxing laws on abortion, same-sex marriages and stem cell research.
+He has also consistently voted against relaxing laws on abortion, same-sex marriages and stem cell research.